-The IT Technician Diploma\ is awarded after successful completion of the second semester.
+The IT Technician Diploma is awarded after successful completion of Fall I and Spring I semesters.

-Students will also take NET-153 Advanced Networking during the second year, which includes the CIW Network Technology Associates exam.
-The CIW NTA certificate is awarded after successful completion of this exam.
+Students will also take NET-153 Advanced Networking during the Spring II semester, which includes the CompTIA Network+ exam.
+This certificate is awarded after successful completion of this exam.